godotengine/godot-docs/classes/class_physicsserver2d.rst

 void **body_apply_central_force** **(** :ref:`RID<class_RID>` body, :ref:`Vector2<class_Vector2>` force **)**

-Applies a directional force without affecting rotation.
+Applies a directional force to the body, at the body's center of mass.
+The force does not affect rotation.
 A force is time dependent and meant to be applied every physics update.

 This is equivalent to using :ref:`body_apply_force<class_PhysicsServer2D_method_body_apply_force>` at the body's center of mass.